sbettid/DevDataProd/POC/README.txt

 python DavideSbetti_14032-POC_WebServer.py

-The launched module will load the machine learning model (you will probably see some warnings printed by tensorflow if you don't have a dedicated GPU).
+The launched module will load the machine learning model (you will probably see some warnings printed by tensorflow, please ignore them).

 When the webserver is ready you will see a confirmation message similar to the one reported here below: